rava-dosa/beautiful-jekyll/_posts/2018-08-22-ThinkingMAPREDUCE .md

 ### Mapper and reducer
 I thought I will write this individually but it got included above.
+### Note
+Later I realised that this methodology in some case might not work with data streaming and online algorithms.
 # That's all folks.